Keeping Children Safe

 2. Listening to parents’ worries and concerns and offering food, uniform, clothes, food bank vouchers.

 3. When we can’t help, we speak to experts to support families to get help with worries about money, their housing situation or children struggling with their behaviour at home.
-We can also refer to the community nursing team and Priority Families and we have great relationships with their link workers.
+We can also refer to the community nursing team and Stronger Families and we have great relationships with their link workers.

 4. Parents often come and chat to us about their own mental wellbeing and that of their children.
 We offer support in school from trained staff.
-We have one ELSA (Emotional Literacy Support Assistant) and two ‘Drawing and Talking’ trained staff (person centred therapy).
+We have one ELSA (Emotional Literacy Support Assistant) and one ‘Drawing and Talking’ trained staff member (person centred therapy).
 We can also support emotional wellbeing through our CAMHS EMHP (Children and Adolescent Mental Health Service Education Mental Health Practitioner), Natalie Hearn.

 5. We ask teachers for ‘Safety and Welfare’ checks to make sure some of our more quiet children aren’t missed out in terms of wellbeing.